jcolag/entropy-arbitrage/2020-04-25-distribmod.md

 ### In a Matter of Speaking...

-If we want to take this idea a step further, we could also analyze actual posts from users for language, trying to pick out [sentiment](https://en.wikipedia.org/wiki/Sentiment_analysis)---especially in replies to other people---and terminology that might cause friction.
+If we want to take this idea a step further, we could also analyze actual posts from users for language, trying to pick out {% wiki Sentiment_analysis|sentiment|en %}---especially in replies to other people---and terminology that might cause friction.

 We could treat older block/follow messages as less interesting as newer messages, so that users don't find themselves permanently shunned because of some bad judgment in the past if they get better over time.
 Similarly, users who post frequently can be treated from users who only post rarely.